boris-mind/DoBigNationsWinBig/README.md

 Features and Techniques Used:

-- **Power BI > Power Query: Power BI > Power Query:** Extracted the last 4 characters to obtain the Olympic year.
+- **Power BI > Query:** Extracted the last 4 characters to obtain the Olympic year.
 For example, "tokyo-2020" becomes "2020".
-- **Power BI > Power BI Desktop:** Created two bookmarks, "World View" and "Ranking View", and assigned buttons to each bookmark for interactive filter buttons.
+- **Power BI > Desktop:** Created two bookmarks, "World View" and "Ranking View", and assigned buttons to each bookmark for interactive filter buttons.
 - **Power BI > DAX:** Created a new table to aggregate the number of medals by country using DAX:

   *          DAX